lazorfuzz/solomanbot/README.md

 ## Docs
 Can be found <a href="docs.md">here</a>.

-To update docs.md, install pydocmd and run the following Bash script:
+To update docs.md, install pydocmd and run the gendocs script
 ```
+pip install pydoc-markdown
 ./gendocs
 ```